By Daniel Hunt

 Set in the very near future, Bacarau takes its name from the tiny fictional town in which it is set, in a remote mountainous region deep in the northeastern state of Pernambuco.
 We are first introduced to Teresa (Bárbara Colen), travelling in by water tanker, who is returning home for the funeral of Bacarau’s matriarch Carmelita (Lia de Itamaracá).

-On the road they witness a distant shooting, and encounter a truck full of coffins which appears to have collided in a fatal accident with a motorcyclist.
+On the road they encounter a truck full of coffins which appears to have collided in a fatal accident with a motorcyclist.
 These caskets are a recurring motif with a particular local symbolism; this is a region whose history is marked by thirst, hunger, and death.

 In the opening sequences they pass an artery of the transposed Rio San Francisco, an enormous system of canals which irrigate the north east’s arid interior, whose plans date back to the time of Emperor Dom Pedro II.
 It was finally implemented by the government of Pernambuco native Lula, completed under ousted successor Rousseff, and, dripping with symbolism, the travellers observe that the canal has been intentionally blocked, starving their town of water.